 - Read relevant legal materials for your issue (e.g., cases, statutes, regulations, agency opinions, legislative history, and/or government reports)

 - Update the cases you will use for your paper using KeyCite or Shepard's

 - Look for non-legal materials for your issue (e.g., social sciences, economics, statistical information, other interdisciplinary areas )

 You may wish to review Researching Your Scholarly Writing.

 Your professor will give you details on the requirements for your paper.
-The general requirements for the Upperclass Legal Writing Requirement are published in the Georgetown Law Bulletin by the Registrar's office.
+The general requirements for the Upperclass Legal Writing Requirement are published in the Student Handbook of Academic Policies by the Registrar's office.

 - Georgetown Law Writing Center is available to assist members of the GULC community and has posted documents helpful to the seminar paper writing process.
 The Language Center offers specialized assistance to students for whom English is a second language.
 Each semester, they offer a series of writing workshops.
 Please visit their TWEN site for more information.